Obtaining a Wetland Permit

 - Review the information included on this page to determine what permit you will need.
 If you need assistance, call the Community & Economic Development office at 508-647-6452.

-- Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office two weeks prior to an NCC meeting.
+- Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office 16 days prior to an NCC meeting.
 The NCC meets the 1st and 3rd Thursday of every month at 7 PM.
+A full list of meeting schedules, application deadlines, and revised materials submission deadlines is available here.

 - Attend one or more scheduled NCC meetings to present your application.
 Sometimes the NCC can make a decision in one night.
 Other times they may request additional information or want to conduct a site visit and will continue your application to a future date.

 - Receive a decision from the NCC.
-If a permit is issued, pay attention to any conditions you are required to abide by!
+If a permit is issued, be sure to read through the entire permit you receive and pay attention to any conditions you are required to abide by!

 Request for Determination of Applicability (RDA)